 Course fee: 800 Euro

-- Course fees cover participation in the workshop, workshop material, boarding during the workshop and any site vists.
+- Course fees cover participation in the workshop, workshop material, food during the workshop and any site vists.

 - A 50 % discount on the regular fee is available for Climate-KIC partners, public institutions, Climate-KIC alumni and NGOs.